I am often asked what kind of camera I use to take bird pictures and I have found a mirrorless camera is the best solution for me.

 Three Legged Stool

 This stool is easy to pack around as it has a carrying strap.
 I carry this over my shoulder, the camera on a strap over the other shoulder and the monopod under my arm if I’m not using it as a walking stick.
 All my equipment is very light and portable.
-Click here to view
+Click here to view on Amazon

 This is a good light tripod made from carbon fiber and the more I use it… the clearer my pictures.
 I don’t usually take it on walks but use it if I’m going to be in one place for a while.
-Click here to view
+Click here to view on Amazon

 Pistol Grip Tripod Head

 This little Lowepro camera bag fits my camera and both lens in it for when I’m travelling.
 Small and compact and carries everything I need.
-Click here to view
+Click here to view on Amazon

 I have a couple of blinds that I use as well as just camouflage netting to put over myself in the field.
 I am always amazed at how the birds just ignore them and allow me to take pictures.
 They really do work.